albortros/COVID-19/README.md

 Inside this, there is one directory for each day, which contains model output for each model and for each subsequent day.
-So, the directory day is the day in which the models were run, i.e. it represents the data date, while inside there are files for each model and for each future date the model makes a prediction for.
+So, the directory day is the day in which the models were run, i.e. it represents the data date, while inside there are files for each model with the predictions for future dates.

+#### dati-regioni

-Currently, we have in each date directory a directory `dati-regioni` which contains one `csv` file for each model with regional data (Trento and Bolzano are treated as separate regions).
+We have in each date directory a directory `dati-regioni` which contains one `csv` file for each model with regional data (Trento and Bolzano are treated as separate regions).
 There is a script `plot-dati-regioni.py` which plots the data, using the following fields of the csv:

   * `totale_casi`, `std_totale_casi`,